How to Renew Illinois Medicaid

 Illinois Medicaid renews annually for most enrollees

-Ex parte renewal: Illinois renews many members without requiring any action
+Ex parte renewal: many members are renewed without any action

 Illinois uses ex parte renewal — an automated process in which HFS checks state data sources (tax records, wage files, and other state databases) to verify income before contacting the enrollee.
-If the data confirms continued eligibility, the renewal is completed automatically.
-The enrollee receives a notice that coverage was renewed.
+If the data confirms continued eligibility, the renewal is completed automatically and the enrollee receives a notice that coverage was renewed.

 If ex parte renewal cannot confirm eligibility — for example, because income records are unavailable or have changed — HFS sends a renewal packet asking for updated information.
 Respond promptly.
 If you disagree with a renewal decision, you have 60 days from the notice date to request a hearing.